Atlantic220/pritam-demo/README.md

 # pritam-demo
-This is the Demo for Git and Github  class project
+This is the Demo for Git and Github  class project for me